samiferchiou/Road-Segmentation/README.md

 This configuration is required to train our model (at least).
 However, you cqn still load our model with less ressources.

 ## Instructions
-First, you need to create a Google Colab Notebook to clone our repositor by running command lines in a cell.
+First, you need to create a Google Colab Notebook to clone our repository by running command lines in a cell.
-Clone the repository in you Google Drive using the following command via ssh:
+Clone the repository in you Google Drive using the following command via ssh.
+To avoid having to change the path, please create a folder called 'ml_epfl' at the root of your Google Drive.
+Then clone our repo as follows:
 ```
-!git clone git@github.com:etiennebruno/cs433_project_2.git
+!git clone git@github.com:etiennebruno/cs433_project_2.git ml_road_segmentation
 ```
 Open the u-net.ipynb notebook and run all the cells one by one.
+You will have the option to run the K-FOLD cross validation for hyper parameters, the K-FOLD for training with bagging or simply to load an existing model.
+If you want to load an axisting model, pleased directly connect to our [Google Drive](https://drive.google.com/drive/folders/1-R3SQ62_dRcnp_eogn1_oclSGheUOGrz?usp=sharing) and launch our notebook directly from there since we could not (size limit) upload our weights on github.

-To obtain the results published in our report, go back to your drive folder and download the csv_file that has been generated.
+To obtain the results published in our report, go back to your drive folder and download the csv_file that has been generated (called submission_bagging.csv).
 You can ow upload it to AiCrowd to get the same score.

 ## Overview